 Small-scale fishing communities and recreational fishers will be provided training and capacity building interventions as required to participate in inland fishery co-management and development.

-B 6.10 Monitoring and Enforcement of Authorization Conditions
+B 6.10 Monitoring, Evaluation and Enforcement

 The mandated departments responsible for fisheries, environment and water will monitor and enforce authorization conditions for access to fish resources, public waters and land.